invent-framework/invent/README.md

   N seconds.
 * `loosey goosey` - a goose based honking-as-a-service application to demonstrate PyperCard's audio capabilities.
+* `turner` - use the background properties of cards to display full screen images of some of Turner's paintings, to the music of Bach.
 * `calculator` - a simple calculator demonstrating a recursive single card app.
 * `alchemyst` - an atmospheric point and click adventure game in the style of the classic Myst (built using the original HyperCard).